Official data gathering is not keeping pace with fragmented work. But “40% of US workers by end 2025” is now a defensible estimate..

 But his department’s final figures said on-demand work had fallen to 1.7%.
 However, that dataset counted only primary employment and excluded “electronically intermediated” work, independent contractors, and shadow working.

 We suggest a definition based on lifestyle.
 Look at: “paid work, outside-the-home, with no right to regularity”.
-That excludes web-designers, translators, lawyers and other high-skilled individuals able to work at home as they like.
+That excludes high-skilled individuals able to work at home as they like.

-Our focus is anyone who has to be in a specific place at a given time for periods of irregular work.
+We suggest a focus on anyone who has to be in a specific place at a given time for periods of unpredictable work.
 We include; individuals working off-the-books, W-2 taxpayers with a primary employer but ever-changing hours, platform workers, people intermediated by agencies, the self-employed, those whose entire income derives from unstable work and people who use it to supplement a steady – but inadequate – income.

 .